m6shin/cse15l-lab-reports/lab-report-5-week-10.md

 - The primary output was from my markdown-parse, and the latter output was from the given markdown-parse.
 The difference came from the file 32.md.
 The given implementation of MarkdownParse.java is right because the output is empty.
 This is true because if a link contains a space, the space should not be added to the ArrayList, and thus, an empty ArrayList is returned.
 ### Bug
 ![Image](https://snipboard.io/bRxVAt.jpg)
 - The bug in my code is that my implementation of MarkdownParse.java is not able to detect spaces in a link and will add the string as a result.
-I think that in order to fix this bug, an if statement in line 36 needs to be added to check if there is a space in the link using the indexOf method.
+I think that in order to fix this bug, it is best that an if statement in line 36 needs to be added to check if there is a space in the link using the indexOf method.